 Muslims I see in these categories might not see themselves being in those categories.
-They each may see themselves following Islam, while seeing some or all or the others as not doing so.
+They each may see themselves following Islam, ofteb the ‘one true Islam’, while seeing some or all or the others as not doing so.

-Treating just nice Muslims as representatives of Islam, and bad people acting in the name of Islam as Islamist non-Muslims.
+Treating just nice Muslims as representatives of Islam, and bad people acting in the name of Islam as Islamist non-Muslims, is simply dishonest.
 It’s way more complicated than that.

-But that’s why the dichotomy Islam/Islamism fails – it is used, especially by non-Muslim apologists, to denouce critics of Islam as bigoted haters of all Muslims.
+But that’s why the dichotomy Islam/Islamism fails.
+It is used, especially by non-Muslim apologists, to denounce critics of Islam as bigoted haters of all Muslims.